bharrisau/bharrisau.github.io/_posts/2013-10-23-usb-vid-pid-solution.markdown

 5. The DFU interface descriptor MUST provide a string descriptor.
 This descriptor MUST be available at least in language 0x0409 (English/US).
 6. The device MAY provide alternate settings for the DFU interface.
 If alternative settings are used, all interface string descriptors MUST be unique.

-#### Devices only providing a DFU interface
+#### Devices supporting DFU without CDC-ACM
-The same VID/PID pair used for 'devices in DFU mode' may be used for these devices.
+The same VID/PID pair used for 'OSHW firmware mode' may be used for these devices.
 The device is only permitted to provide a DFU interface.
 When in run mode, the device MUST comply with the following to use this VID/PID pair:

 1. The device MUST implement the DFU specification for run-mode with the exception that the device descriptor and configuration descriptor MUST be implemented from the DFU mode specification.
 2. The device descriptor MUST set bDeviceClass, bDeviceSubClass, bDeviceProtocol, and bcdDevice to be 0x00, 0x00, 0x00, and 0x0010, respectively.